-The face of your brand is as important as other brand elements and the design of your logo serves as a powerful asset if executed correctly.
+The face of your brand is as important as your other branding elements.
+And the design of your logo serves as a powerful asset if executed correctly.
 The logo communicates your core brand message and compliments your overall brand personality.
-The idea of a design fulfills when audience look at your logo they right away knows what your brand stands for and the message you are trying to convey.
+The idea of good design must fulfill when the audience looks at your logo.
+They right away know what your brand stands for and the message you are trying to convey.
 Therefore, your logo must be timeless, simple and effective enough to serve its purpose.

 Here we’ve compiled eight rules that if you keep in mind will help you out in getting a custom logo design that speaks for your brand.

 Kick-start with preliminary work

 When you think of designing a logo, the first thing that comes to your mind is preliminary sketches.
 That is to kick-start the design process!
 All you need to get started is a piece of paper and a pen to create drawings with the use of vector programs.
 For instance, illustrator.
 It is suggested that you must spend enough time on the preliminary sketches and make approx. 20 to 30 sketches/ideas and then come up with the original one.
 If you plan out the first phase of the design process carefully then it will take your logo design process to the next level.
 Remember a veteran graphic designer always focuses more on the first step.

 To understand color theory and to effectively implement it are the core challenges every designer face.
 However, once you know which color best suits your brand persona it is then easier to use it to your advantage.
 The key is to use colors that are close to one another on the color wheel.
 For instance, for a “warm palette,” you use colors like orange, red or yellow tone.
 Remember a logo design must look good in black and white, grayscale and preferably in two colors.
 On the other hand, you must know the color psychology and have a keen idea of how colors stir up emotions, feelings, and moods of the audience.
 Know your brand good enough to consistently match the color and overall feel of the brand.